nick-novak/Goals-n-such/something-new/something-new.md

 01/07/2016
 ---
 Bulk editing in AEM exists and it is pretty awesome.
 [Adobe github link](http://adobe-consulting-services.github.io/acs-aem-tools/csv-asset-importer.html),[Adobe link](https://docs.adobe.com/docs/en/aem/6-1/administer/operations/bulk-editor.html) & [Developing the editor](https://docs.adobe.com/docs/en/aem/6-1/develop/operations/dev-bulk-editor.html)

+01/08/2016
+---
+Restaurants don't sing happy birthday to their patrons because then they would have to pay Warner every time the song is sung.
+That’s why they make up their own tunes.
+This was before Happy Birthday was claimed in public domain.